US vice president, officials heading to UAE to pay respects

 “The United States takes quite seriously the strength of our relationship and partnership with the UAE,” Harris told reporters.
 “We are going there then to express our condolences but also as an expression of our commitment to the strength of that relationship.”

-Blinken was first to touch down in Abu Dhabi before talks with his Emirati counterpart.
-Officials were vague about the agenda, but it was widely expected they would address the UAE’s long-simmering frustrations about American security protection in the region as well as tensions that have emerged between the countries over Russia’s war on Ukraine.
+It was widely expected officials would address the UAE’s long-simmering frustrations about American security protection in the region as well as tensions that have emerged between the countries over Russia’s war on Ukraine.

-After taking office, Biden lifted a terrorist designation on Yemen’s Iran-backed Houthi rebels that have fired missiles and drones at the UAE and Saudi Arabia, and is trying to revive Tehran’s tattered nuclear deal with world powers — an accord that Gulf Arab states fear could embolden Iran and its proxies.
+After taking office, Biden lifted a terrorist designation on Yemen’s Iran-backed Houthi rebels that have fired missiles and drones at the UAE and Saudi Arabia, and is trying to revive Tehran’s nuclear deal — an accord that Gulf Arab states fear could embolden Iran and its proxies.

-Trump had scrapped Iran’s nuclear deal and heavily courted Emirati and Saudi officials.
+Trump abandoned Tehran’s nuclear deal and heavily courted Emirati and Saudi officials.

 Associated Press